Front-wheel drive: 1920–1930

 The 1929 Cord L-29 (Phaeton) was the US's first front-wheel-drive production car, as well as the world's first to sport constant-velocity joints.

 The United States only saw a few limited production experiments like the Cord L-29 of 1929, the first American front-wheel-drive car to be offered to the public, and a few months later the Ruxton automobile.
 The Cord L-29's drive system was again inspired by racing, copying from the Indianapolis 500-dominating racers, using the same de Dion layout and inboard brakes.

 Constant-velocity joints allow a drive shaft to smoothly transmit power through a variable angle, at constant rotational speed.

 Moreover, the Auburn (Indiana) built Cord was the first ever front-wheel drive production car to use constant-velocity joints.
-These very specific components allow motive power to be delivered to steered wheels more seamlessly than universal joints, and have become common on almost every front-wheel-drive car, including on the front axles of almost every four-wheel or all-wheel drive vehicle.
+These very specific components allow motive power to be delivered to steered wheels more smoothly than universal joints, and have become common on almost every front-wheel-drive car, including on the front axles of almost every four-wheel or all-wheel drive vehicle.

 Neither automobile was particularly successful in the open market.
 In spite of the Cord's hallmark innovation, using CV joints, and being competitively priced against contemporaneous alternatives, the buyers demographic were expecting more than the car's 80 mph top speed, and combined with the effect of the Great Depression, by 1932 the Cord L-29 was discontinued, with just 4,400 sold.
 The 1929 Ruxton sold just 200 cars built that year.

 Front-wheel-drive MF layout with engine behind the transmission in the 1930s.
 Renault widely used this configuration into the 1980s.